How to Replace Lost Documents

 Visit your state or territory’s Department of Motor Vehicles website and follow the directions for requesting a new driver’s license or state identification card.

 To replace your green card, you’ll need to file Form I-90, Application to Replace Permanent Resident Card, with the U.S. Citizenship and Immigration Services (USCIS).
-You can file your Form I-90 online.
+You can file your Form I-90 online; for more information, please click here.

 When you file online, you can: